Introduction: VideoDuke, Download Videos for Mac

 So, what's my final take?
 I think VideoDuke is a tool for Macs that knows exactly what it is, and that comes with some very clear pros and cons.

 But the drawbacks are just as big: it's a one-trick pony, it is only for macOS, and it absolutely cannot download from DRM-protected services like Netflix.
-In 2025, when users need tools that can do more, these things really hold it back compared to more versatile software like StreamFab.
+In 2025, when users need tools that can do more, these limitations really hold them back compared to more versatile software like StreamFab.

 My final suggestion:

-• Who should skip it: Anyone who needs to download from Netflix or other protected services, people who use both Windows and Mac, or if you want an all-in-one tool that can also convert files.
+• Who should skip it: Anyone who needs to download from Netflix or other protected services, people who use both Windows and Mac, or those who want an all-in-one tool that can also convert files.